Here are some quick answers to the most frequently asked questions about RPS Accreditation.

 All materials submitted to us will be treated as confidential and not discussed / disclosed to any third party, not involved in the accreditation process.
 So as to maintain impartiality we do not disclose our reviewers to applicants.

 May I use the RPS accreditation logo?

 RPS accreditation includes use of the RPS accreditation logo on materials that are granted ‘Accredited’ status, within the terms and conditions of our guidelines.
-Where possible we ask that materials submitted to us to be ‘final drafts’, including any potential ‘mock ups’ of where the RPS logo is to be positioned.
+Where possible we ask that materials submitted to us to be ‘final drafts’, with indication of where the RPS logo is to be positioned.

 Should you wish to cancel an application, for any reason, we will be able to refund your fee, depending on which stage in the accreditation process the application has reached.

-If the application has not undergone an external review, we will refund you the full fee less 25%, for our administrative costs.
+If the application has not undergone the review, we will refund you the full fee less 25%, for our administrative costs.
 If the application has already been submitted to our reviewer(s) we will not be able to refund any fees.

-We make every effort to ensure that all decisions around RPS accreditation are done in a fair and open manner, following an intensive review of the materials both internally and by external expert reviewers.
+We make every effort to ensure that all decisions around RPS accreditation are done in a fair and open manner, following an intensive review of your materials.

 The accreditation team will be happy to discuss any issues and assist you in applying for accreditation.
 Please email email@example.com

 Any complaints about the RPS accreditation service should be emailed to firstname.lastname@example.org.

 We will follow the standard RPS procedures for complaints and endeavour to resolve these in a fair and open manner.